ShadowCrawler0/shadowsploit/README.md

 UPDATES
 -

-new updates and features in sc_framework v1.9:
+new updates and features in sc_framework v2.0:

-- added 12 exploits
+- added 3 exploits
-- added 8 payloads
+- added 12 payloads
 - added 1 cve-exploit
-- added 2 auxiliary exploits
+- added 10 auxiliary exploits
 - added 2 wordlists
 - fixed some exploits.
 - fixed the bugs and error.
+- maked the UI better.
+- fixed the scshellcodegenerator.

 SC FRAMEWORK
 -

-this tool uses 81 exploits and 24 cve exploits and 19 payloads and 31 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 79 exploits`.
+this tool uses 84 exploits and 25 cve exploits and 31 payloads and 41 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 82 exploits`.

 How this tool works?
 -